-Actor Name Description / Definition Producer A health records system (e.g., EMR, HIS, CIS, PHR, or EHR) that creates/produces clinical data in response to a request from an authorized health care provider, the subject of care or another authorized health records system.
-Consumer A health records system (e.g., EMR, HIS, CIS, PHR, Patient Portal or EHR) that enables access to or receipt of clinical data by an authorized health care provider or the subject of care/patient.
-Clinical Data Repository (Local or Central) A Clinical Data Repository is a shared storage space for clinical documents that can be hosted locally (e.g., at the data producer) or at the Central Infrastructure and can be accessed by authorized users.
+Actor Name Description / Definition Data Recipient A health records system (e.g., EMR, HIS, CIS, PHR, Patient Portal, or EHR) or Clinical Data Repository that receives clinical information (e.g., fine-grained data or documentation) in response to a submission from an authorized health care provider, the subject of care or another authorized health records system.
+Data Consumer A health records system (e.g., EMR, HIS, CIS, PHR, Patient Portal or EHR) or application that requests for clinical information (e.g., fine-grained data or documentation) and enables access to or receipt by an authorized health care provider or the subject of care/patient.
+Data Responder A health records system (e.g., EMR, HIS, CIS, PHR, Patient Portal, or EHR) or Clinical Data Repository that responds to requests for clinical information (e.g., fine-grained data or documentation) from an authorized health care provider, the subject of care or another authorized health records system.